 Things are even a touch freer in Vama Veche.
 This place on Romania’s Black Sea coast is famous for its nonconformity, which allows people to behave the way they feel.
 Thus, Vama Veche has long been a haven for bohemians, hippies, rockers, intellectuals and anyone seeking a freer life.
 Vama Veche is considered a place of freedom of thought, artistic creativity and free spirits.

 The nightlife here is lively but in a very different way than in turbulent Mamaia.
 The music styles in the clubs are alternative: from minimal techno to reggae to goa, there is a place for every alternative music style.
 You can also just as easily sit around a bonfire on the beach with people with a guitar.
 Anything goes in Vama Veche, nothing has to.

-- Explore the underwater shipwreck.
+- Also explores the underwater shipwreck!
 If you can dive, go to the Marine Explorers Dive Center and book an exploring session of the shipwreck just 150m offshore.

 - Visit 2 Mai, Vama Veche’s neighbour.
 It is a family-friendly village, a better option for families with children.